 If you can’t go past an old-school charcoal and wood smoker but don’t want to spend your paycheck on an expensive but basic seeming model, the Dyna-Glo Vertical Offset Smoker is the answer to your prayers!

 Yes, the metal is a bit thinner than something in the Oklahoma Joe range.
 But, it’s still heavy-duty and thick enough to maintain a steady temperature as long as you’re not smoking in really cold conditions.

 The Dyna-Glo Vertical Offset Smoker is also big enough to give your whole crew the meat sweats.
 Boasting 784 square inches of cooking space spread across six grates, it’s perfect to cook anything from fresh fish to multiple racks of ribs and larger cuts of meat.

-In a nutshell, the Dyna-Glo Vertical has all the basics you need to smoke great meat in your backyard without having to fork out a small fortune.
+Overall, the Dyna-Glo Vertical has all the basics you need to smoke great meat in your backyard without having to fork out a small fortune.

-Stats for the Dyna-Glo Vertical Offset Smoker
+Specs for the Dyna-Glo Vertical Offset Smoker

 Fuel type: Charcoal